CookiePLMonster/CookiePLMonster.github.io/_posts/2021-09-06-gran-turismo-2-codes-pack.md

 # Download

-All listed cheats can be downloaded in *Mods & Patches*.
+All listed cheats can be downloaded from *Mods & Patches*.
 Click here to head to the game's page directly:

 <a href="{% link _games/gt/gran-turismo-2.md %}" class="button" role="button" target="_blank">{{ site.theme_settings.download_icon }} Download cheat codes for Gran Turismo 2</a>